About Downloading Attachments for Secure Notes

 Note: While the LastPass mobile apps are free, a Premium user account requires a paid subscription.
 Learn more.

 - For attachments in Chrome, Safari, and Opera, you must install the binary component via the LastPass Universal Installer.

 - Attachments are downloaded on demand so it takes some time to download from the LastPass servers.
 If you encounter an error opening an attachment when trying to open it the first time, close the error message pop-up and leave the Edit window open for a few minutes and then retry.
 The max waiting time is 5 minutes, but it should be less than 1 minute if your internet connection is strong and stable.

 Note: You cannot save an attachment to your machine/device unless you can open it first.

 - Make sure you are logged in using the LastPass web browser extension, desktop app, or mobile app.
 Attachments cannot be opened from the Online Vault in a web browser (i.e., logging in to https://www.lastpass.com).

 - Make sure that the LastPass web browser extension has the binary component installed.
-You can check if it is installed by doing the following (instructions will vary based on your navigational view):
+You can check if it is installed by doing the following:

 - Click the LastPass icon in your web browser toolbar.

-- Go to More Options or Account Options > About LastPass.
+- Go to Account Options > About LastPass.